anjameke/ang-spotify/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+## Project

+Leveraging the Spotify Web API, users will be able to search for music and create playlists (forthcoming).

+## TODO

+* --Clean up Album Cover layout--

+* --Preview Tracks--

+* --Playlist component--

+* --Playlist UI--

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.